-Configure a DPA Resources alert
+Create a DPA Resources alert

 Resources alerts are triggered when a resource metric, such as CPU utilization or memory usage, exceeds its threshold.
 A Resources alert can monitor a single resource metric (such as Buffer Cache Hit Ratio) or all metrics in a resource category (such as Memory).

-Verify resource thresholds
+Task 1: Verify or set resource thresholds

-Create or edit a Resources alert
+Task 2: Create a Resources alert

-To create a new alert, select Resources as the Alert Category, select the Alert Type, and then click Create Alert.
+Select Resources as the Alert Category, select the Alert Type, and then click Create Alert.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.

 In the Alert Information section:

 - If you want to disable the alert, clear the Active checkbox.

 The execution interval specifies how often the alert runs and the amount of data that DPA examines.
 For example, if the execution interval is 10 minutes, DPA executes the alert every 10 minutes and examines the last 10 minutes of data to determine whether to trigger the alert.
 DPA recommends an execution interval of at least 10 minutes to prevent unnecessary alerts from a temporary condition.